Open Enrollment 2025: Everything You Need to Know

 Some HR providers offer benefits enrollment through carrier connections, enabling you to submit paperwork to benefit providers electronically.
 This secure approach to benefits administration eliminates duplicate data entry and the potential for errors.
 It also improves employee service by eliminating carriers’ paper forms and enrollment reports.
 Here’s what a typical carrier connection process looks like:

-The great thing about this process is you can communicate accurately and immediately to carriers.
+The great thing about this process is that you can communicate accurately and immediately to carriers.
 Send employee changes directly to carriers and avoid missing future enrollments.
-Using an automated process to submit benefits paperwork also ensures you will not miss charges for terminated or ineligible employees.
-Reducing missed charges results in additional cost savings.
+Using an automated process to submit benefits paperwork also ensures you will avoid charges for terminated or ineligible employees, resulting in additional cost savings for your organization.

 COBRA Administration